FAAM-146/vocal/README.md

             - height

 This definition specifies a single required variable, `example_variable`, with dimensions `time` and `height`.
-Attributes may be literal values, or may be a placeholder indicating that the value may change between file.
+Attributes may be literal values, or may be a placeholder indicating that the value may change between files.
 In this case, the `comment` attribute is derived from the file.
 A typical attribute placeholder is `<str: derived_from_file optional>`, which indicates that the attribute is a string, and that it is optional.
+Array-valued attributes are also supported, for example `<Array[int8]: derived_from_file optional>` indicates that the attribute is an array of 8-bit integers, and is optional.

 ### Versioning data product definitions